jbilcke/lithium/README.md

 ## How it works

-Everytime you can profile.learn(), this will increment or decrement weights in the network of tags.
+Everytime you call profile#learn() this will increment or decrement some weights in the underlying network of tags.
 That's why Fussy can fix profiles back: you can decrement the importance of keywords dynamically, hours, days or months after liking them.